 - Number of credit-bearing courses taught in Spring 2015: 15

 The Cornell Prison Education Program is dedicated to supporting incarcerated persons’ academic ambitions and preparation for successful re-entry.
-Since 2008, we have kept careful records of our students’ post-release outcomes.

 New York State spends $60,076 to incarcerate a person for one year.
 The cost savings for the NYS taxpayer attributable to the Cornell Prison Education Program in reduced re-incarceration rates could likely pay for the entire program, with surplus savings that could be used to subsidize the education of others.
 Thus, the Cornell Prison Education Program could be considered a mechanism to reduce the scope of prison, save the taxpayer money, and re-direct resources toward more positive futures.